peteroupc/html3dutil/doc/MathUtil.md

 An interpolation timing function based on the path of a cubic B&eacute;zier curve with end points (0, 0) and (1, 1) and with two configurable control points.
-The X coordinates of the curve indicate time, and the Y coordinates of the curve indicate how far the interpolation has reached.
+The x-coordinates of the curve indicate time, and the y-coordinates of the curve indicate how far the interpolation has reached.

 #### Parameters

-* `a` (Type: number)<br>X coordinate of the first configurable control point of the curve.
+* `a` (Type: number)<br>The Xcoordinate of the first configurable control point of the curve.
 Should be within the range 0 through 1.
-* `b` (Type: number)<br>Y coordinate of the first configurable control point of the curve.
+* `b` (Type: number)<br>The Ycoordinate of the first configurable control point of the curve.
 Should be within the range 0 through 1, but may exceed this range.
-* `c` (Type: number)<br>X coordinate of the second configurable control point of the curve.
+* `c` (Type: number)<br>The Xcoordinate of the second configurable control point of the curve.
 Should be within the range 0 through 1.
-* `d` (Type: number)<br>Y coordinate of the second configurable control point of the curve.
+* `d` (Type: number)<br>The Ycoordinate of the second configurable control point of the curve.
 Should be within the range 0 through 1, but may exceed this range.
 * `t` (Type: number)<br>Number ranging from 0 through 1 that indicates time.

 #### Return Value